 Key Takeaways

-• Google is relying on third-party forums, like Reddit and Quora, to self-moderate, thereby displaying content that has been vetted by the forums themselves
+- Google is relying on third-party forums, like Reddit and Quora, to self-moderate, thereby displaying content that the forums themselves have vetted

-• For brands, there is an opportunity to leverage forum-based content for their own site-based content as well as interact directly in-platform, as based on brand comfortability
+- For brands, there is an opportunity to leverage forum-based content for their site-based content as well as interact directly in-platform, based on brand comfortability

 Introduction

-Since the November 2023 Core Update, Google appears to have begun to heavily emphasize “forum” results from sites like Reddit and Quora in its Search Engine Results Pages primarily due to their content being relevant to the search query.
-Whereas previously search engine results may have been dominated by content from niche blogs, particularly for long-tail keyword queries, there appears to be a move towards user-generated forum content where the poster is anonymous.
+Since the November 2023 Core Update, Google appears to have begun to heavily emphasize “forum” results from sites like Reddit and Quora in its Search Engine Results Pages, primarily because their content is relevant to the search query.
+Whereas previously, search engine results may have been dominated by content from niche blogs, particularly for long-tail keyword queries, there appears to be a move towards user-generated forum content where the poster is anonymous.

 These user-generated forum results can be featured in several ways:

-• Regular Web Listings: Sometimes, individual threads or posts from Quora and Reddit are indexed and appear as regular search results.
-These listings typically include a title, a brief snippet of the post, and a link to the specific page.
-Sometimes these types of results will be followed by a list of links to other similar discussion threads on the site as well.
+- Regular Web Listings: Sometimes, individual threads or posts from Quora and Reddit are indexed and appear as regular search results.
+These listings typically include a title, a brief post snippet, and a link to the specific page.
+Sometimes, these types of results will be followed by a list of links to similar discussion threads on the site.

-• Discussions and Forums Results: Reddit and Quora dominate “Discussion and Forums” results, a carousel specifically catering to user-generated forum discussions.
-This carousel will surface several threads from various forums, or from a single site, while also presenting users an option to “See more” and explore other forum links.
+- Discussions and Forums Results: Reddit and Quora dominate “Discussion and Forums” results, a carousel catering to user-generated forum discussions.
+This carousel will surface several threads from various forums or a single site while presenting users an option to “See more” and explore other forum links.
 By giving these types of forums their own SERP feature, Google has made it clear that user-generated forums will continue to be a part of the search landscape.
 QUORquora

-• Featured Snippets: If a particular post or answer from Quora or Reddit directly addresses a popular question or topic, it might be featured as a snippet at the top of the SERP.
-This is less common but can happen if the content is particularly well-written and relevant.
+- Featured Snippets: If a post or answer from Quora or Reddit directly addresses a popular question or topic, it might be featured as a snippet at the top of the SERP.
+This is less common but can happen if the content is well-written and relevant.

-• Local Pack and Local Results: In searches with local intent, Quora and Reddit may appear if users have asked questions related to local information and there are relevant discussions or answers on these platforms.
+- Local Pack and Local Results: In searches with local intent, Quora and Reddit may appear if users have asked questions about local information and there are relevant discussions or answers on these platforms.

 Typically, these forum answers appear on longer tail keywords and questions and are displayed just below the fold on page 1 of the SERP.